 Is Vaping Poisonous to Parrots?

-While more studies are needed to understand the effects of vaping around parrots, cheaper e-liquids contain several harmful chemicals, such as:
+While more studies are needed to understand the effects of vaping around parrots, cheaper e-liquids contain harmful chemicals, such as:

 - Antifreeze components